 - National Lawyers Guild, Massachusetts Chapter 617-227-7008

 - Barnstable County Bar Association – 508-362-2121

 - Bristol County Bar Association – 508-990-1303

 - Plymouth County Bar Association – 508-584-6600

 Individuals who wish to check their criminal record can visit the following Commonwealth of Massachusetts website:

 Bridgeman v.
 District Attorney for the Suffolk District, 476 Mass.
 298 (2017) (‘Bridgeman II’)

 Supreme Judicial Court, January 18, 2017 (opinion)

 The SJC adopts a new protocol for case-by-case adjudication of drug cases potentially tainted by Dookhan’s misconduct.
 To accomplish case-by-case adjudication, the new protocol is to be completed in three phases.
 It will be implemented by the single justice in the form of a declaratory judgment.
-The District Attorneys are to submit lists of convictions they intend to vacate and dismiss by April 18, 2017.
+The District Attorneys were ordered to submit lists of convictions they intended to vacate and dismiss by April 18, 2017.